 - 1. Go to the Minnesota Board of Nursing website. - 2.
 Follow the instructions to apply for licensure by exam. - 3.
-Once degrees have been posted, the Associate Dean/Director of Nursing, or designee, electronically approves those who have applied to the Minnesota Board of Nursing.
+Once degrees have been posted, the program directors, or designee, will electronically approve those who have applied to the Minnesota Board of Nursing.
 Once you have been confirmed on the Minnesota BON website, the BON will send you the Authorization to Test (ATT).
 This may be delivered electronically, so be sure you use an email which you will routinely check. - 4.
 All Minnesota Health-Related Licensing boards are required to conduct a criminal background check (CBC) prior to issuing a license.
 Once a student completes the MN BON application process, directions for initiating the CBC are sent from the BON directly to the applicant.
 It is recommended students complete the MN BON application process well ahead of their desired testing date, because, while the CBC process does not preclude a graduate from taking the NCLEX-RN or NCLEX-PN, it can prolong licensure.